 The Board shall provide a high quality, personalized, and evidence based professional development (PD) program that meets the goals established in KRS 158.6451, the Every Student Succeeds Act (ESSA), and in the local needs assessment.
-At the direction of the Superintendent or designee and in conjunction with each school, the PD coordinator shall facilitate the development and implementation of this program for all certified employees.
+At the direction of the Superintendent or designee and with input from staff and school councils, the PD coordinator shall facilitate the development and implementation of this program for all certified employees.
 Programs may also include classified staff and parent members of school councils and committees.